MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/ConvertFrom-Csv.md

 Required: True
 Position: 1
 Default value:
-Accept pipeline input: true (ByValue, ByPropertyName) Accept wildcard characters: False
+Accept pipeline input: True (ByValue, ByPropertyName) Accept wildcard characters: False
 ```

 ### -UseCulture
 Use the list separator for the current culture as the string delimiter.
-The default is a comma \(,\).
+The default is a comma (,).

-To find the list separator for a culture, use the following command: \(Get-Culture\).TextInfo.ListSeparator.
+To find the list separator for a culture, use the following command: (Get-Culture).TextInfo.ListSeparator.
 If you specify a character other than the delimiter used in the CSV strings, ConvertFrom-CSV cannot create objects from the CSV strings.
 Instead, it returns the strings.